<?xml version="1.0"?>

 <Author>

-<affiliation locale="en_US">Shiraz Neuroscience Research Center AND Department of Neurology, Shiraz University of Medical Sciences, Shiraz, Iran</affiliation>
+<affiliation locale="en_US">Department of Neurology, School of Medicine, Iran University of Medical Sciences, Tehran, Iran</affiliation>

 </Author>